eth-brownie/brownie/docs/tests.rst

 For this reason, Brownie allows you to include revert strings as source code comments that are not included in the bytecode but still accessible via ``TransactionReceipt.revert_msg``.
 You write tests that target a specific ``require`` or ``revert`` statement without increasing gas costs.

-Revert string comments must begin with ``// dev:`` in order for Brownie to recognize them.
+Revert string comments must begin with ``// dev:`` in Solidity, or ``# dev:`` in Vyper.
 Priority is always given to compiled revert strings.
 Some examples:

 .. code-block:: solidity
     :linenos: